ENLINK MIDSTREAM, LLC

 DESCRIPTION OF NOTES

 We are party to a base indenture, dated as of April 9, 2019, between us and Wells Fargo Bank, National Association, as trustee, pursuant to which we issued the notes, as supplemented by a supplemental indenture among us, ENLK, as guarantor, and Wells Fargo Bank, National Association, as trustee, setting forth the specific terms of the notes.
 In this description, when we refer to the “indenture,” we mean the base indenture as so amended and supplemented by the supplemental indenture.
 This description is a summary of the material provisions of the notes and the indenture.
 This description does not restate those agreements and instruments in their entirety.
-The following summary of the indenture and the notes does not purport to be complete and is qualified in its entirety by reference to the full text of the base indenture and the supplemental indenture, copies of which are filed as Exhibits 4.11 and 4.12 to ENLC’s Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+The following summary of the indenture and the notes does not purport to be complete and is qualified in its entirety by reference to the full text of the base indenture and the supplemental indenture, copies of which are filed as Exhibits 4.1 and 4.2, respectively, to ENLC’s Current Report on Form 8-K dated April 4, 2019, filed with the SEC on April 9, 2019, file No. 001-36336.

 You can find the definitions of various terms used in this description under “–Certain Definitions” below.
 In this description, the terms “ENLC,” “we,” “us,” and “our” refer only to EnLink Midstream, LLC and not to any of its Subsidiaries, and the term “ENLK” refers only to EnLink Midstream Partners, LP and not to any of its Subsidiaries.